beholderface/oneironaut-plans/lichdom/basics.md

 *the following text is unlocked after reaching the noosphere while enlightened*

 This has been a most interesting discovery.
 A realm of information, accessible from anywhere?
-Perhaps this supreme form of data transmission could be used to reach a semblance of immortality.
+Perhaps this supreme form of data transmission could be used to reach a semblance of immortality, by binding my mind to a proper receptacle and remotely piloting my no-longer-mortal body.